On Calculating the Chromatic Symmetric Function: Steps, Routes and Marchs

 \section{Steps, Routes and Marchs}

 We start this section by defining our main operation on graphs and will prove some results.
-Using them, in Subsection \ref{section:main-1-1}, we first prove the chromatic-basis theorem shown by Orellana and Scott~\cite{orellana2014graphs}.
-Then, we prove a weaker version of the DNC-relation and will show that the algorithm provided in~\cite{gonzalez2024chromatic} can be viewed as a special case of our method.
+Using them, in Subsection \ref{section:main-1-1}, we first prove the chromatic-basis theorem shown by Cho and van Willigenburg~\cite{cho2015chromatic}.
+Then, we prove an interesting version of the DNC-relation and will show that the algorithm provided in~\cite{aliste2023marked} can be viewed as an interesting case of our method.
 In Subsection \ref{section:main-1-2}, we prove one of the main results of this paper, which gives us the equivalency of the CSF and the $U$-polynomial on trees as a result.

 \begin{definition} Let $G_1$ be a simple graph where $v_1, v_2$ and $v_3$ are three of its vertices such that $v_1, v_2$ and $v_1, v_3$ are adjacent, but $v_2, v_3$ are not.
 We achieve three new graphs by modifying $G_1$: \begin{itemize} \item[\texttt{mod1}] We obtain graph $G_2$ by removing the edge $v_1, v_3$ and adding the edge $v_2, v_3$. \item[\texttt{mod2}] We obtain graph $P_1$ by removing the edge $v_1, v_2$. \item[\texttt{mod3}] We obtain graph $N_1$ by removing the edges $v_1, v_2$ and $v_1, v_3$, and adding the edge $v_2, v_3$. \end{itemize} Using these modifications and the resulting graphs, we define the following concepts: \begin{enumerate}[label=\alph*)] \item Define the \emph{step}$(G_1\to G_2)$ to be the ordered pair $(P_1, N_1)$. \item $P_1$ and $N_1$ are called the \emph{positive remainder} and the \emph{negative remainder} of the march respectively.
 Also, the set $Re=\left\{P_1, N_1\right\}$ is called the \emph{remainder set} of the step.
 Note that remainders have one less edge than $G_1$ and $G_2$. \item The graph $G_1$ is called \emph{stepable} to $G_2$, if there exist three vertices in $G_1$ with the above condition such that performing \texttt{mod1} on these vertices results in $G_2$.
 Note that this relation is symmetric, meaning that if $G_1$ is stepable to $G_2$, then so is $G_2$ to $G_1$. \item We call a sequence of graphs $R=(G_1, G_2, \ldots, G_{k-1}, G_k)$ a \emph{route} from $G_1$ to $G_k$, if for each $1\leq i<k$, the graph $G_i$ is stepable to $G_{i + 1}$.
 Note that if $R=(G_1, G_2, \ldots, G_{k-1}, G_k)$ is a route from $G_1$ to $G_k$, then $R^{-1}=(G_k, G_{k-1}, \ldots, G_{2}, G_1)$ is a route from $G_k$ to $G_1$. \item Given two routes $R_1=(G_1, G_2, \ldots, G_{k-1}, G_k)$ and $R_2=(H_1, H_2, \ldots, H_{t-1}, H_t)$ such that $G_k = H_1$, we can concatenate these two and achieve $R_1 \concat R_2=(G_1, G_2, \ldots, G_{k-1}, G_k=H_1, H_2, \ldots, H_{t-1}, H_t)$, which is a route from $G_1$ to $H_t$. \item Let $R=(G_1, G_2, \ldots, G_{k-1}, G_k)$ be a route from a graph $G_1$ to a graph $G_k$, and for each $1\leq i<k$, we have $\text{step}(G_i\to G_{i+1})=(P_i,N_i)$.
 A \emph{march}$(G_1\to G_k)$ with respect to $R$ is an ordered pair $(P,N)$ such that $P=(P_1, P_2,\ldots, P_{k-1})$ and $N=(N_1, N_2,\ldots, N_{k-1})$. \item The sequences $P$ and $N$ are called the \emph{positive remainders} and the \emph{negative remainders} of the mentioned march respectively. \end{enumerate} \end{definition}